smartcontractresearchforum/docs/en/project_public_goods_student_association.md

 Funding the Commons [Youtube playlist](https://www.youtube.com/playlist?list=PLhuBigpl7lqtMdPkejuo3mHdLFX53ftXJ)

-## SCRF Overview

-[SCRF](https://scrf.io/)'s bold mission is to bring together researchers and builders to create groundbreaking web3 advancements.
-To succeed in this quest, SCRF facilitates resource and knowledge exchange, sponsors projects, and constructs collaborative forums.
-The org comprises an active international network of academics, industry architects, and blockchain advocates.

-SCRF was founded roughly two years ago and has supported research curation and discussion since then.
-[The forum](https://smartcontractresearch.org/) was launched early in 2021 and started the Public Goods Student Association Spring 2023.

 ## Learn More About SCRF

 The Smart Contract Research Forum (SCRF) is a grants-funded organization dedicated to advancing research while serving the web3 space.
 [Learn](https://github.com/smartcontractresearchforum/docs) more about SCRF, and discover ways to [get involved](https://github.com/smartcontractresearchforum/docs/blob/main/en/content_connecting_with_scrf.md)